chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 .. seealso::

 	To avoid copying the ``Np_vs_Re`` folder, it is also possible to run the ``lethe_case_generator.py`` script directly into the cluster.
 To do so, you need to create a Python virtual environment and install Jinja2.
-See here the `documentation <https://www.paraview.org/download/>`_ from the Alliance.
+See here the `documentation <https://docs.alliancecan.ca/wiki/Python>`_ from the Alliance.

 Submitting Jobs and Launching Simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The next step is to connect to a Compute Canada cluster:
+The next step is to connect to an Alliance cluster:

 .. code-block:: text